rumkex/osdb-mpv/README.md

 MPV is using Lua 5.2 by default, so it's recommended to use LuaRocks for the same version of Lua.

+Alternatively, one can use distribution Lua packages (confirmed working on Ubuntu 16.04 and derivatives):

+    sudo apt-get install lua-socket lua-xmlrpc lua-zlib
+    # Currently, symlink is required to be able to use xmlrpc in Lua 5.2
+    sudo ln -s /usr/share/lua/5.1/xmlrpc /usr/share/lua/5.2/xmlrpc

 # Installation

 Just drop *osdb.lua* and *osdb-rpc.lua* into **~/.mpv/scripts** (or **~/.config/mpv/scripts**).